elastic/examples/Machine Learning/Business metrics recipes/twitter_trends/EXAMPLE.md

 * Access Kibana by going to http://localhost:5601 in a web browser

-* Select "Machine Learning" from the left tab.
+* Select "machine learning" from the left tab.
 This should list the "Twitter Trends" job e.g.

 [http://localhost:5601/app/ml#/jobs?_g=()](http://localhost:5601/app/ml#/jobs?_g=())